magpylib/magpylib/README.md

 # How can I cite this library ?

+We would be happy if you give us credit for our efforts.
 A valid bibtex entry for the [2020 open-access paper](https://www.sciencedirect.com/science/article/pii/S2352711020300170) would be

 ```
 @article{ortner2020magpylib,